popacezar96/ISS-position-tracker/README.md

 By default, the map is centered to the middle of the terrestrial surface.
 The ISS is representedd by a red marker and by clicking it, a popup indicating the reported temperature of the zone(°C) at the time of the request will appear on top of the marker.

+The app can also display a weather forecast for today and the next 7 days.
+This is done by clicking an area on the map.

 ### Technologies